The Blog for English Teachers

 Hi!
 I'm Michelle.

-After teaching English then ELA to middle and high school students of various abilities for twenty-six years, I retired in June of 2021.
+After teaching English then ELA to middle and high school students of various abilities for twenty-seven years, I retired in June of 2021.
 Now, I’m back in the classroom, but still blogging (to provide you with activities to tackle state standards) and creating ELA resources (to empower you to teach every one of your secondary-level students).

 Enter your name and email, and I'll send free comma rule lessons (slideshow, warm-ups, and anchor chart PDFs) straight to your inbox!